juliuswaldmann/parallax-react-js/README.md

 A libary for managing scroll speed of different components in react.

-I recently found myself creating a site in react together with a friend and wanting to implement a parallax effect.
+I recently found myself creating a site in react together with a friend of mine and wanting to implement a parallax effect.
 We tried a few different libaries, pure css and everything else but it just did not work.

 So we decided to create our own.